 Treatment

-Reviewed by: HU Medical Review Board | Last reviewed: June 2023
+Reviewed by: HU Medical Review Board | Last reviewed: August 2024

-Early detection and treatment improve overall outcomes for neuromyelitis optica spectrum disorder (NMO).
+Early detection and treatment improve overall outcomes for neuromyelitis optica spectrum disorder (NMOSD).
 The number and severity of attacks worsen the outcomes of the disease.
 Because of this, it is important to get the correct diagnosis and treatment as soon as possible.1

 Neuromyelitis optica treatments can be described as acute (immediate or short-term) or preventative.2